web-deps/odom/docs/quick-start.md

   `;

   const options = { markup };
-  const $HelloWorld = await $create(options);
+  const HelloWorld = await $create(options);
-  $HelloWorld.replace("#hello-world");
+  HelloWorld.replace("#hello-world");
 })();
 ```

 Open the HTML file in the browser.
 You should be able to see a button with the text "Say Hello" in the browser.
 What we have done is create a component using the markup in `markup`.
 We created the and added the markup for our component and assigned it to `markup`.
 Then we put the markup in an object called `options`.
 The options was then passed to the function `$create`.
-The function `$create` returned the component `$HelloWorld`.
-When we called the method `replace` of `$HelloWorld`, the element created from our markup was inserted into the DOM.
+The function `$create` returned the component `HelloWorld`.
+When we called the method `replace` of `HelloWorld`, the element created from our markup was inserted into the DOM.

 ## Adding Styles